goru001/nlp-for-punjabi/README.md

 # nlp-for-punjabi
 First ever, State of the Art Tokenizer, Language model and Classifier for Punjabi language (spoken in Indian sub-continent)

+NOTE: This is the first ever Language model and Classifier in Punjabi to the best of my knowledge.
+If you know of some previous work which has been done in NLP for Punjabi, let me know.
+I'll be happy to correct my statements.

 ## Dataset
 Download Wikipedia Articles Dataset (44,000 articles) which I scraped, cleaned and trained model on from [here](https://www.dropbox.com/sh/dpfvf1gvbxqfwnv/AADp8drS7HopN_1H7D_1vqSOa?dl=0)